 Product Liability Lawyer for Defective Medical Implant

-Attorney, Brent Wieand, represents patients harmed by defective surgical implants and other medical devices.
+Philadelphia attorney, Brent Wieand, represents patients harmed by defective surgical implants and other medical devices.
 Some examples of allegedly defective products which are being investigated or have active litigation include:

 - Alloderm Regenerative Tissue Matrix is prescribed for hernia repair and pelvic prolapse.
 The implant is alleged to have failed prematurely resulting in hernia recurrence due to the stretching or thinning out of the Alloderm causing unnecessary surgeries.

 - Cardiac Pacemaker and Heart Defibrillators that fail to perform properly;

 - Metal-on-Metal Hip Implant Cups are used for total hip replacements and are alleged to have an early failure rate in which the device is loosening and causing metal poisoning requiring revision surgery.